canonical/kafka-k8s-operator/docs/tutorial/introduction.md

 - Use Karapace for schema management and message serialisation.
 - Use Apache Kafka Connect for moving data between data applications.

-While this tutorial intends to guide and teach you as you deploy Charmed Apache Kafka, it will be most beneficial if you already have a familiarity with:
+While this tutorial intends to guide and teach you as you deploy Charmed Apache Kafka K8s, it will be most beneficial if you already have a familiarity with:

 - Basic Unix shell commands.
 - General data-intensive application concepts such as partitioning, replication and user management.